8

 – Valorum

-Jan 1, 2021 at 23:00
+Commented Jan 1, 2021 at 23:00

 • There is also the fact that replicated drinks use synthahol, whereas the original probably uses real alcohol.
-Jan 2, 2021 at 11:11
+Commented Jan 2, 2021 at 11:11

 • @GeoffAtkins I think while that is the standard (ie. standard federation replicator database does use synthol in drinks that usually contain alcohol), it is not necessarily so.
 At least there is no inherent reason I am aware of that prevents the replication of alcohol proper.
-Jan 2, 2021 at 11:16
+Commented Jan 2, 2021 at 11:16

 -1